metroidprototype/ns1cli-go/README.md

 # ns1cli-go

 ns1 client written in golang.
+Export `NS1_APIKEY` to your local environment to run.